 What we're doing to protect clients and staff

-- Coronavirus screening and very limited testing is underway, including:
+- Coronavirus screening, testing and social distancing is underway, including:

 - Temperature checks at our 421 Fallsway clinic for clients, visitors and staff.

 - Screening hotline specifically to support shelter staff.
 Our medical providers and community health workers are staffing a hotline accessible by the operators of Baltimore City's and Baltimore County's largest shelters.
 They provide guidance for COVID-19 screens and trigger city transport to partner hospitals for testing and isolation.